 Stability analysis is not required for units that are not part of the BES as defined by NERC.
 In PJM practice, generators rated 20 MVA or less in size and with aggregate plant capacity less than or equal to 75 MVA are not required to be studied in the system impact stability study process.
 DEV ET Planning determines whether to conduct the stability study for these units.

-Assisting, reviewing and supporting PJM’s stability study in compliance with the NERC TPL-001 standard
+Assisting, reviewing, and supporting PJM’s stability study in compliance with the NERC TPL-001 standard

 Delayed protective relay tripping system stability analysis per the requests from DEV ET System Protection group